-The International Studies program is in the process of doing a survey of IS graduates.
-The results will be reported when available.
-In the meantime, the Coordinator has compiled information through e-mail exchanges and websites such as LinkedIn.
-IS majors have secured positions in business, government (FBI, Peace Corps), international education, non-governmental organizations, international law, and policy-related organizations, foreign language teaching and ESL programs.
-They have also pursued graduate degrees in development, human rights, international law, and business.
-For individual stories about particular careers, see the career-related stories in the linked Global Journeys newsletter.
+International Studies majors have secured positions in business (e.g. supply chain management), government (FBI, Peace Corps), international education, non-governmental organizations, international law, and policy-related organizations, foreign language teaching and ESL programs.
+They have also pursued graduate degrees in development, human rights, international law, international affairs, public administration, and business.

 "A Person's Perspective Shapes Her Reality: Reflections on my UWW courses ten years into my career"